godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 To turn towards an ``ESCLocation`` that is a child of an ``ESCItem``\ , give the ``ESCLocation`` a ``Global ID`` and use this value as the ``object_to_face`` parameter.

+While turning, the number of directions the item faces will depend on the number of ``directions`` defined for the object.
+A 16 direction character for example will display 8 directions of animation while turning to face an object that is 180 degrees away, a 4 direction character would only face 2 directions to make the same turn.
+As the idle animation will be played for ``wait`` seconds for each direction the object faces, a 16 direction character would take 8 seconds to rotate 180 degrees with a 1 second ``wait`` time, whereas a 4 direction character would only take 2 seconds to make the same rotation.

 **Parameters**